Labor and Employment Relations (LER)

 Designed as an overview of comparative labor movements and labor relation systems.
 Develops a framework for understanding union formation and the development of industrial relations system in a variety of countries around the world.
 An emphasis will be placed on each country's interaction between unions and political organizations, national labor policies, the machinery for the resolution of workplace problems, the level of shop floor disturbances, bargaining coverage of employees, and the issues of workers' control.
 Also addresses how globalization has transformed the capacity of any nation's labor relations' system to respond to economic challenge and workplace conflicts.
 Examines the possibility of developing transnational union.

 Addresses the formation of European Union (EU) labor policy; the role of trade unions in EU member nations; worker immigration in the EU; diversity issues in the EU labor market and a comparative analysis of industrial relations in Europe.
-Same as EURO 410 and SOC 410.
+Same as EURO 410.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: Consent of the instructor.

 Focuses on federal and state legislation, court and agency rulings, and executive orders that regulate a wide range of private and public employment practices including: Title VII and Affirmative Action Compliance; American with Disabilities Act; drug-, HIV-, and genetic testing; Fair Labor Standards Act; Civil Service procedures; Equal Pay Act, Family and Medical Leave Act, and employment-at-will; constitutional protection for employees, job-applicants, and others.
 Prerequisite: LER 547 or LER 591, or consent of instructor.